-- 1. Enhancing public information campaigns which stress the value of IT for strengthening family ties (via email) and better preparing younger generations for the knowledge economy as well as the importance of computer literacy for accessing e-government and e-education programmes.
-These public information campaigns should be mediated by leaders with authority within local communities. - 2.
-Creating networks of women teaching women IT.
+- Enhancing public information campaigns which stress the value of IT for strengthening family ties (via email), better preparing younger generations for the knowledge economy, and the importance of computer literacy for accessing e-government and e-education programs.
+These public information campaigns should be mediated by leaders with authority within local communities. - Creating networks of women teaching women IT.
 These networks will be most effective if trainers are drawn from within local communities.
 A household-women-to-household-women network will be most effective in conservative communities. - 3.
 Linking IT training with employment opportunities and other sustainable livelihood strategies will help provide incentive for training and incorporating IT into households at the village level. - 4.
-Developing a series of micro finance loans so that women can put ideas for IT-enabled sustainable livelihood projects into action without risking already limited household funds.
-Such funds could be used to purchase a computer, to buy monthly Internet connectivity or to expand or create a home business.
-Many women involved in the NetCorps Jordan project stated that they gained from the Internet valuable information with which to enhance or create a business, including ideas for hair styling, access to the latest fashion trends (especially important for seamstresses) and access to networks through which to market handicrafts and homemade foods/baked goods. - 5.
-Targeted education strategies for gender sensitisation of men, so that changes in women's lives and roles can be better accepted and discussed within local communities and thus will be more likely to take root.
+Developing a series of micro finance loans so that women can put ideas for IT enabled sustainable livelihood projects into action without risking already limited household funds.
+Such funds could be used to purchase a computer, to buy monthly Internet connectivity, to expand or create an at home business.
+Many women involved in the NetCorp Jordan project stated that they gained valuable information from the Internet with which to enhance or create a business, including ideas for hair styling, access to the latest fashion trends (especially important for seamstresses), and access to networks through which to market handicrafts and home made foods/baked goods. - 5.
+Targeted education strategies for gender-sensitisation of men so that changes in women's lives and roles can be better accepted and discussed within local communities, and thus more likely to take root.
 Such training sessions should be endorsed by local leaders respected within the community.

-Ownership: Overcoming a Barrier to Women's IT-enabled Advancement
+Ownership-Overcoming a Barrier to Women's IT Enabled Advancement

 It is clear that women will not own the information revolution until they become more active participants within it.
-The methods for expanding women's participation include increasing the number of women who work outside of the home and reducing the price of IT so that more families can purchase PC's and other high tech tools, thus giving women who do not work wider access.
+The methods for expanding women's participation include increasing the number of women who work outside of the home; reducing the price of IT so that more families can purchase PC's and other high tech tools, thus giving women who do not work wider access.
 Also important to widening women's role in the information society is providing gender sensitive forms of IT training.
-Also key to women's advancement in the IT economy is enabling more women to break through the 'glass ceiling' in these emerging markets.
+Also key to women's advancement in the IT economy is enabling more women to break through the "glass ceiling" in these emerging markets.